Family Apiaceae

 Black Swallowtail caterpillars will eat the leaves

 I wish I could get rid of all the Queen Anne’s Lace, but it just isn’t possible – there’s too much of it.
 I do try to get it out of our remnants.
-I usually do that by pulling the plants when they’re flowering, and removing them to the compost pile.
-This sounds crazy – it’s a lot of work – but if the area isn’t too big, and has lots of natives, it’s worth it.
-And it’s fun to spend time really looking at the prairie plants.
+I pull the plants when they’re flowering, and remove them to the compost pile.
+This sounds crazy – it’s a lot of work – but if the area isn’t too big and has lots of natives, it’s worth it.
+And I enjoy it – it means I spend more time really looking at the prairie plants.

 This is Hidden Oaks Meadow – a small remnant that had a flourishing population of Queen Anne’s Lace.